deeper-cloud/support-site/src/pages/Tables/how-to-change-guest-num.md

 1. To change the number of guests assigned to a table, tap the numbered button at the bottom-right corner titled "Guests".

-2. Choose the new number of guests you would like to assign.
+2. Enter the new number of guests assigned to the table.